emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 attr(,"qable_args")$kable_args
 list()

-# comparative list of all of out day by day summaries (only mean of steps and calories)
+# comparative list of all of the day by day summaries (only mean of steps and calories)
 timeofday_summary1 <- data.frame(
 + TimeOfDay = c("Afternoon", "Morning", "Evening", "Night"),
 + Total_Steps_Avg = c(519.599624506321, 374.758472938824, 370.922424933024, 21.2780518695702),